ryanwinchester/ryanwinchester/README.md

 I'm a passionate backend software developer who loves learning and building new things.
 I love open-source and collaborating.
 You can sometimes find me streaming on Twitch under the **Software & Game Development** category.

-I mostly use Elixir with the sometimes necessary JavaScript/TypeScript for frontend things.
+I mostly use Elixir with sometimes-necessary JavaScript/TypeScript for frontend things.
 However, I'm also interested in learning Rust, Go, and game development, and will probably stream part of those journeys as well.

 <!--
 **ryanwinchester/ryanwinchester** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.